 Prevent RDP attack with the use of complex passwords

 Always use complex passwords, especially for Administrator access.
 Also, consider disabling the Administrator account and using a different name for that access with a less obvious username.
 Set the system to lock a user out for a period of time after some number of failed login attempts.
 Additionally, ensure your system has Network Level Authentication configured properly, especially for admin access.
 On the General tab, select the ‘Allow connections only from computers running Remote Desktop with Network Level Authentication’ check box.

 Always run an efficient and powerful anti-malware business solution such as Emsisoft Anti-Malware for Business, Emsisoft Anti-Malware for Server and manage all of your client seats centrally with Emsisoft Enterprise Console.

 Prevent malware in all of its forms with regular system cleaning

 Backup important files and keep this backup regularly updated

 Spring clean regularly with these 5 steps to prevent ransomware infection.

 Run a powerful anti-malware suite and keep it updated.
-Stay protected with Emsisoft Anti-Malware or opt for an extra layer of protection with Emsisoft Internet Security: all the power of our anti-malware product with added firewall.
+Stay protected with Emsisoft Anti-Malware‘s powerful Behavior Blocker with Anti-Ransomware component.

 As you can see, there are various methods of infection where ransomware is concerned.
 Some are preventable through your actions, others require the additional safety net of a quality anti-malware suite.
 Now that you know the dangers, we hope you will be on the lookout for suspicious emails and strange redirections online.
 Prevention is the best cure against ransomware, so start preparing.